Last Updated on 18 February 2026 by Cycloscope

 Scams and Safety

 Although Bali may be considered pretty safe, scams and petty crimes like pickpocketing are more common here than on other Indonesian islands.
-I guess the axiom is more tourist=more scams.
+I guess the axiom is: more tourists = more scams.

-Try to get an idea of a fair price and stick to it, pay a bit more if really needed but just a bit, please don’t forage the scammers by thinking that is still cheap to you.
-Beware of getting drunk in Kuta clubs and exert the standard precautions.
+Try to get an idea of a fair price and stick to it; pay a bit more if really needed, but just a bit.
+Please don’t fall for the scammers by thinking it’s still cheap to you.
+Beware of getting drunk in Kuta clubs and exercise the standard precautions.

 Our Bikepacking Trip in Bali

-If you want some ideas on a Balinese route, and also on which road do not do absolutely, below is the map of our route.
+If you want some ideas for a Balinese route and which roads to avoid, here is the map of our route.

 Choosing a bicycle touring route for Bali

 As already mentioned, Bali is very hilly, so there is no way to avoid steep climbs if you want to visit the interiors.
-And you want to since it’s here that the unique beauty and the hidden gems of Bali are to be found.
+And you want to, since it’s here that Bali’s unique beauty and hidden gems are to be found.

-Our route will start from Ubud, the tourist capital of Bali.
+Our route will start in Ubud, Bali’s tourist capital.
 It’s worth spending a few days in Ubud, watching some traditional performances and visiting local attractions such as the Monkey Forest.

-We’ll then head north to Lake Batur and the homonymous volcano.
-From there we’ll hit the north coast in Kobu, cycle along it to the westernmost tip of Bali, and back to Ubud following the south coast.
+We’ll then head north to Lake Batur and the volcano of the same name.
+From there, we’ll head to the north coast at Kobu, cycle along it to the westernmost tip of Bali, and return to Ubud along the south coast.

 Bikepacking Bali – Stage 1: From Ubud to Batur Lake (37km)

-Being the first time for us to cycle in a loop, we are pretty happy to leave a lot of our ballast at the guest house.
-We are as light as we have never been.
-The plan was to leave at 9 am but at 11 we are still drinking an excellent espresso by Antonio (Mamma Mia, the best Italian restaurant in Bali we became addicted to after so much crappy food in Flores).
+The plan was to leave at 9 am, but at 11, we were still drinking an excellent espresso by Antonio (Mamma Mia, the best Italian restaurant in Bali, we became addicted to after so much crappy food in Flores).

 Balinese ceremonies and greasy peasy uphills